This generic error occurs when Windows Update fails to obtain required download permissions.

 2. Click Network & Internet | Advanced Options.

 3. Turn the Metered Connection feature off.
-(Move slider to left)
+(Move slider to the left)

 4. Close the window.